🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 When discussing the methods of crypto storage, the one and only feature that you should really be paying your full attention to is security.
 If the wallet of your choice isn’t secure, you might perfectly well end up losing all of your assets.

 Is KuCoin wallet safe?
-Well… Partially.
-It’s considered to be a safe place for crypto trading and exchanging, however, it does, admittedly, have some glaring issues that need to be addressed.
+It appears so!
+It’s considered to be a safe place for crypto trading and exchanging, but it does also have a few points that need to be addressed.

-That said, the platform does support a huge range of different cryptocurrencies, and does even possess some amazing withdrawal fees, with deposits being completely free.
+That said, the platform does support a huge range of different cryptocurrencies (over 700!), and does even possess competitive withdrawal fees, with deposits being completely free.

 On top of that, KuCoin is very simple to use, at least as far as the wallet part of the platform is concerned.
 That’s great news for any crypto newbie out there!